wxsonghb/gitskills/README.md

 gitskills
 =========
-Creating a new branch is quick and simple
+Creating a new branch is quick and simple. dev